brifeb/object-tracking-opencv/README.md

 ## RUN

-(you may edit the serial port on the code)
+(you may edit the serial port on the code first)

 ### Tracking Face